Latest Edition of Integral’s Sediment Newsletter: The Benthic Zone

 Patrick O. Gwinn, Technical Director

-Charles Shaw, Associate Scientist
+Charles Shaw, Scientist

 Cleanup and protection of waterways is facing ever-expanding challenges—from emerging contaminants to the assessment of conditions in real time, to untangling complex histories.

 The Benthic Zone newsletter is the place where Integral scientists and engineers share their expertise, running the gamut of topics related to investigation, forensic evaluation, modeling, and remediation of contaminated sediment.
 Take a look under the water with us.

 The latest edition of The Benthic Zone features two articles from Integral technical staff.
 Carolyn Huynh and Adam Pomeroy explore the application of a customized version of EPA’s Scribe software in their coauthored piece, “Using EPA’s Scribe to Streamline Data Collection.”
 Using Scribe allowed Integral to collect identification information on more than 7,000 river sediment samples, saving time and reducing the margin of error as compared with traditional manual collection methods.